Reds vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals' Steven Matz (0-5) will make his 10th start of the season.
+- The Cardinals' Miles Mikolas (2-1) will make his 11th start of the season.

-- In nine starts this season, Matz has not yet earned a quality start.

-- Matz has seven starts of five or more innings this season in nine chances.
-He averages 5.1 innings per outing.

 |Opponent